Detroit HBCU Pathways Project

 Approach:

-Focus groups with current Detroit HBCU students
+• Focus groups with and digital survey completed by Detroit HBCU students

-Focus groups parents, local HBCU alumni, local college access program administrators, and HBCU football coaches.
+• Focus groups composed of Detroit and suburban high school counselors, parents, local HBCU alumni, local college access program administrators, and HBCU football coaches.

-One-on-one interviews with metro Detroit employers, local graduate programs, and HBCU leadership.
+• Interviews with metro Detroit employers, local graduate programs, and HBCU leadership.

 We look forward to sharing what we learned, recommendations for moving forward, and describing a rich ecosystem to help Detroit students “to and through” college and return.
 In America’s ever-changing higher education landscape, Detroit students need HBCUs and HBCUs need Detroit students.
 Our goal: to get them to the yard, graduate and then back home again.